inlivedev/inlive-js-sdk/packages/room/README.md

   A method to listen a specific room event.
 It requires `eventName` and `callback` function parameters to be set.

-- `room.leaveRoom(roomId: string, clientId: string)`
+- `room.leaveRoom(roomId: string, clientId: string, useBeacon?: boolean)`

-  A method to trigger a proper leave room functionality for client.
+  A method to trigger a proper leave room functionality for a client.
 It requires `roomId` and `clientId` parameters to be set.
+When `useBeacon` option is set to true, this method will use [sendBeacon()](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) method for leaving the room.
+When `useBeacon` option is set to false (default), this method will use the standard fetch API.
 This method will return a promise.

 - `room.endRoom(roomId: string)`